budhac/hpe3par_ansible_module/demo/virtual_domains/README.md

 ```

 #### Success.

+This sample playbook demonstrates how a Storage Admin can quickly and programmatically configure Domains, Users, and storage resources using a combination of the SSMC and Ansible playbooks.

-Now our Domain and Users have been configured, CPGs and Hosts have been created for the users to consume.
+Now that our Domain and Users have been configured along with CPGs and Hosts for the users to consume, lets look at the Storage Users will use this.

+---

+### Storage User Perspective

+Now that we have finished configuring the Domains and Users, and created CPGs and added hosts into the Domain for our users, lets cover how a user will now consume the 3PAR and be able to do it using only Ansible playbooks.

+#### Assumptions
+  * Domains/users have been created
+  * CPGs and Hosts have been assigned to the domain

+#### Let's get started